AkiraRy/MemoryBot/README.md

 Local version update.log:

--> nsfw_detector for sending images with spoiler tag -> more to be added
+-> So far i`ve created a solid ground for my models to be used.
+-> Going to leave this project for a while and do other stuff